Nancy Mercado

 PicturePhoto Ricardo Muñiz

-Nancy Mercado continues to present her work throughout the US and abroad as a featured poet and conference panelist.
-She received her PhD from Binghamton University, SUNY and is currently an Associate Professor in New York City.
+Continuing to share her artistic vision, Nancy Mercado frequently presents her work as a featured poet and conference panelist.
+She earned her PhD from Binghamton University, SUNY, and currently serves as an Associate Professor in New York City, furthering her commitment to the advancement of literature and the arts.

 Information on other websites: